Epidemic spreading on complex networks as front propagation into an unstable state: Inhomogeneous infection rates speed up average arrival times

 \section{Inhomogeneous infection rates speed up average arrival times}

 System (\ref{eq:main}) assumes that local infection and recovery rates are uniform across all cities.
-In this section, we consider how inhomogeneties in these rates affect arrival times by allowing the infection rate to vary by node, i.e. at each node the infection rate is given by some $\alpha_n$.
-Local infection rates are expected to differ for a variety of factors and we point out that rather large differences are reasonable, for example, for diseases that exhibit seasonality where the infection rate may vary by hemisphere.
+In this section, we consider how inhomogeneties in these rates affect arrival times by allowing the infection rate to vary by node. { We will suppose that the infection rate at each node is expressed as $\alpha+\omega_n$ where $\alpha$ is the mean infection rate and $\omega_n$ describes city by city variations from this mean.} Local infection rates are expected to differ for a variety of factors and we point out that rather large differences are reasonable, for example, for diseases that exhibit seasonality where the infection rate may vary by hemisphere.
 The question we will focus on is whether this inhomogeneity speeds up or slows down the invasion process as compared to the average.
 We consider the system

 where $\sum_{n=1}^N \omega_n=0$ and $\alpha+\omega_n-\beta>0$ for all $n$.